“Ukrainian Captive of War Shares Horrific Experiences as a Fighter Against Putin”

 Alexander F.’s mother lives in Frankfurt, he himself is sitting at a table in a sparse room in a Ukrainian prisoner of war.
 He was captured when his Russian unit tried to storm a Ukrainian village.

 t-online and the ZDF magazine “Frontal” spoke to Alexander F. The joint research shows how the German Alexander F. became a figure in Russian war propaganda, whose capture was also exploited in the media in Ukraine.
-They trace the story of a man who lost friends in the war and experienced “hell” and who today says he never wants to fight again.
+They trace the story of a man who lost friends in the war and experienced “hell” and who today says he never wants to fight once more.
 And they also tell the story of a former Soviet citizen who came to Germany and developed a longing for his old life because of shattered dreams.

 The interview situation of a prisoner of war in custody with other listeners in the room, who are likely to be from the military secret service, is problematic.
-On the Russian side, too, every wrong word could cause problems for the man later.
-But Alexander F. wants to talk, and it is agreed that he does not have to answer questions if honest answers could pose a risk for him.
+On the Russian side, too, every wrong word might cause problems for the man later.
+But Alexander F. wants to talk, and it is agreed that he does not have to answer questions if honest answers might pose a risk for him.

-Video after capture showed traces of violence
+Video following capture showed traces of violence

 His journey to the war began in 2015.
 Alexander F. told his mother that he was going “on vacation to the sea.”
 But he didn’t get there.
 Instead, he went to the Donbass, where the Ukrainian military and Ukrainian volunteers have been fighting pro-Russian militias since spring 2014.